cs186-fa12/fa12/hw3/README.md

 ## Code Digesting

-To understand the implementation of PostgreSQL's buffer manager, you should first familiarize yourself with the following files:
+The first step of the homework is to understand the implementation of PostgreSQL's buffer manager.
+You may find the following files relevant:

 *  src/backend/storage/buffer/buf_init.c
 *  src/backend/storage/buffer/bufmgr.c